 Sending both parts in the same message doesn’t make it two parts though.
 Sure, it may be written in two parts, with some space or maybe even some other letters inbetween, but it’s not two-part in the sense that the claim implies.
 Believing something is more secure because it has a two-part security code instead of the usual one, when it’s used like this, is no better than thinking your amplifiers must be superior because ‘These go up to eleven’.

-To anyone who doesn’t think it through but just takes the claim on face value, it lends a misguided sense of security.
+In my opinion, claiming it’s a ‘two-part’ code suggests a sense of extra security to anyone who just takes the claim on face value.
 If the purveyors of this fallacy actually believe it themselves, more fool them.
 If they’ve got enough common sense to realise the misleading inaccuracy of the claim, they should stop making it.

 Better yet, change the system so that it genuinely does provide two-part security.